-Overall, the stride length is a little short on this elliptical, but it scores highly with a strong frame and high weight capacity.
+Overall though, the stride length is a little shorter on this elliptical, but it scores highly with a strong frame and high weight capacity.

-When it comes to ellipticals, the flywheel is the other big thing to consider.
+When it comes to ellipticals, the flywheel is another big thing to consider.

 The SE9i is packing an 18 lb flywheel, which is a little light for an elliptical in this price range.

 Most comparable ellipticals in this price range have a 20 lb flywheel or heavier.
-But, most ellipticals in this price range don’t fold.
+But, to be fair, most ellipticals in this price range don’t fold either.